nicopap/ui-navigation/Readme.md

   * Breaking: if you were manually calling `default_mouse_input`, it now has additional parameters
   * Breaking: `ui_focusable_at` and `NodePosQuery` now have type parameters
+* `0.11.0`: Add the `Focusable::lock` feature.
+A focusable now can be declared as "lock" and block the ui navigation systems until the user sends a `NavRequest::Free`.
+See the `locking.rs` example for illustration.
+  * Breaking: New enum variants on `NavRequest` and `NavEvent`

 # License